-2. Across all locations and observations, there was a 1.1 dBmax average difference between new generation and old generation planes.
-This difference would not be noticeable to the human ear.
+2. Across all locations and observations, there was only a very small average difference between new generation and old generation planes.
+These differences would not be noticeable to the human ear.

 3. The noisiest plane, on average, was the new generation Airbus A220-100 - claimed by London City Airport to be a 'quieter' plane.
-The new generation Embraer E290 was on average 1.3 dBmax quieter than its predecessor, the Embraer E190.
+The new generation Embraer E290 also known as the E190-E2 was on average 1.3 dBmax quieter than its predecessor, the Embraer E190.
 However this difference would not be noticeable to the human ear.